MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Scenario

 You  have been asked to add controllers to a new application.
 The controller should include actions that return a view, and that respond when users display a single photo.
 You should also add an action that returns the photo as a .jpg file to show on a webpage.
-Additionally, you asked to configure routes in a variety of ways.
+Additionally, you are asked to configure routes in a variety of ways.

 The members of your development team are new to ASP.NET Core MVC and they find the use of controller actions confusing.
 Therefore, you need to help them by adding a component that displays action parameters in an external file whenever an action runs.
-You will add an action filter to achieve this.
+You will add an action filter to achieve this

 #### Objectives